feylikurds/Example-of-remove-background/README.md

 The source code can be downloaded as a Jupyter notebook or Python.

 ## Purpose
-To show others an example of deep-learning.
+To show others an example of machine/deep-learning.

 ## License
 Copyright (c) 2023 Aryo Pehlewan aryopehlewan@hotmail.com